tanuj312001/ChicagoCrime-SQL-analysis/README.md

 | east garfield park   | 19992      | 177.4710   |
 | north lawndale       | 34794      | 177.0708   |

-#### What is the average offenses commited per day across these neighbourhoods?
+#### What is the average offenses commited  across these neighbourhoods?
 ````sql
 with cte as (
 SELECT community_name,population, COUNT(*)*1000/population as crime_rate